Preparing Your New Home for Move In

 5. Protect Your Windows

 One of the first things you might want to do in your new house is to put up window treatments.
-It might not sounds like the most logical thing to do, but as you move in all of your stuff is on display.
+It might not sound like the most logical thing to do, but as you move in all of your stuff is on display.
 Anyone passing by your house has a clear shot off all of your belongings.
 This could save you from burglars.
-Along with this, you probably wont get a great night sleep with the sun shining right in your face at the crack of dawn.
+Along with this, you probably won't get a great night's sleep with the sun shining right on your face at the crack of dawn.

 - Garden / Landscaping / Patio — 260